satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

 ---
 path: "/blog/cache-gatsby-ssr-pages-on-gatsby-cloud/"
 date: "2022-02-15"
-title: "Cache Gatsby SSR pages on Gatsby Cloud"
+title: "Make Gatsby SSR blazing fast with caching on Gatsby Cloud"
 featuredImage: images/gatsby-ssr-caching.jpg
 author: "Fabian Dietenberger"
 authorSummary: "Senior Developer at Satellytes"
 teaserText: Learn how to cache Gatsby SSR pages on Gatsby Cloud
-seoMetaText: Learn how to cache Gatsby SSR pages on Gatsby Cloud to boost page speed.
+seoMetaText: Learn how to cache Gatsby SSR pages on Gatsby Cloud to boost page speed and scalability.
 Your users won't see a difference to SSG or DSG pages anymore.
 leadboxText: Want to learn more about creating blazing fast pages?
 Then join us to learn more!
 attribution:
     creator: Shiro Hatori